openshift/enhancements/enhancements/dns/externaldns-operator-aws-assume-role.md

 criteria for the v1beta1 API.

 The ExternalDNS Operator updates to support Shared VPC are out of payload and are therefore not aligned with OpenShift releases.
-However, we are targeting to release this enhancement of ExternalDNS as alongside of OCP 4.14.
+Initially, the plan was to release this enhancement alongside of OCP 4.14.
+However, because ExternalDNS Operator lacks STS support (see [Lack of STS Support](#lack-of-sts-support)), the decision was made to complete implementation of this feature, but postpone the release until STS support is available.

-Consequently, there is no requirement for backporting this feature, as outlined in [AWS Shared VPC with Cross-account DNS Zones](/enhancements/installer/aws-cross-account-dns-zone.md).
+There is no requirement for backporting this feature, as outlined in [AWS Shared VPC with Cross-account DNS Zones](/enhancements/installer/aws-cross-account-dns-zone.md).

 #### Dev Preview -> Tech Preview